The information you provide will be used by the University to deliver a confidential counselling service for students.

 Article 6 (1) (c), when processing is necessary for the Legitimate interest of the University over the interests of the data subject (e.g. when we record concern expressed about a student by a third party).

 - if there is a clinical or legal obligation to do so

-- if we believe you or a third party is in serious danger, we may share information with other University staff or other appropriate services e.g. your General Practitioner, Student Support teams, Residence Life staff, NHS services, Police.
+- if we believe you or a third party is in serious danger, we may share information with other University staff or other appropriate services e.g. your General Practitioner, Student Support teams, Residence Life staff, NHS services, Police and other emergency contact.

 If you write to us in Gaelic, we may be using a third party translator to translate your message into English and our response back into Gaelic.

 Ma sgrìobhas sibh litir no post-d thugainn sa Ghàidhlig, tha e comasach gun cleachd sinn eadar-theangair airson do theachdaireachd eadar-theangachadh bhon Ghàidhlig gu Beurla agus freagairt air ais dhan a’ Ghàidhlig.